justnonamenoname/lifeticle/readme.txt

 The transition can be resolved by the wave function.
 Part of the image may have the form of a volume of an object, and individual points of the image are linked to the volumetric form.
 Some qualia are connected to others.
 This indicates a complex structure of qualia and its generation.
 Other qualia also have a size parameter.
-The size and coordinate of qualia are parameters of the same order.
+The size and the coordinate of qualia are parameters of the same order.

 Speed of time